starchildluke/centiskorch/src/content/nicknames/steelix.md

 * I rank nicknames by lettered tiers: S, A, B, and C. S is the best and D is the worst.
 * I'll usually list my inspiration for a nickname so you know where they came from.
+* Nicknames marked with an asterisk were courtesy of [SalarezArt](https://ko-fi.com/salarezart)

 With all that said, let's look at those Steelix nicknames!